So you’ve played around with resin long enough that you want to try mold making. High five. 🙌

 Now you have a model.
-What’s next at making the resin mold?
+What’s next in making the resin mold?

 1. Build or secure an appropriate mold container for your piece.
-Empty plastic food containers are an excellent choice for a mold box.
-They are inexpensive and generally very flexible.
+Empty plastic food containers make great mold boxes.
+They’re inexpensive and usually very flexible.
 If you build a mold box, make sure all sides are leakproof.

 2. If your model is porous (wood, for example), seal it before using it with a mold-making material.
 Otherwise, the mold material may sticks, making it impossible to demold later.

 3. Before pouring in the mold material, cover your model with a light coat of a release agent.

 Uh, this pouring silicone looks really hard.
 Is there something else I can try for making a resin mold?

 Yes!
 Two-part silicone mold putty is easy to use and can also make great molds.
 This shows how easy it is to use the putty.

 Want to learn more about the basics of epoxy resin?

 Then you’ll want to grab the ebook I wrote especially for resin beginners.
 In a couple of hours, you’ll go from confused to confident with resin.
 It’s the PDF book I wish I had when I started.
 Buy now and get a download link in minutes.